hundredyearfarms/Hundred-Year-Farm-Project/README.md

 2) Some cleared areas will be replanted with trees through government reforestry programs that are designed to help address the changing climate.

 3) The third treatment will be a 2.5 acre carbon-negative agroforestry household.
-Even with the footprint of the home, we expect net carbon sinking, habitat, food and energy production to be the highest with this option.
-This is largely because with people on-site it is possible to establish a more diverse population of native trees and habitat (including ponds for birds) than the clear-cut regrowth or reforestry programs will achieve.
-The on-site production of food and energy should also prove to outperform the operation of a similiar household in the city.
+Even with the footprint of the home, we expect carbon sinking, habitat, food and energy production to be the highest with this option.
+This is largely because with people on-site it is possible to establish a more diverse population of native trees and habitat (including ponds for birds) than the clear-cut regrowth or reforestry programs.
+The on-site production of food and energy provides further benefit when compared to a similiar household in the city.

-A planned third-party life-cycle assessment will allow us to compare results from the three options and help the farm make decision on how to proceed for the long-term.
+A planned third-party life-cycle assessment will allow us to compare results from the three options and help the farm make a decision on how to proceed for the next 100 years.

+Assuming successful technology development, manufactured components for the cogeneration systems are also possible as is the development of a carbon-negative housing development (2.5 acre lots).
+In the shorter-term, lessons learned during research and development of low-carbon technologies for the future can provide a great deal of in-sight into other early investment opportunities with higher than average returns.
+That has, so far, been a successful strategy and it is those returns that are funding this project going forward without grant, subsidy, or loans.

 **PROJECT MILESTONES**

 ***Past***

-2010: Developed the concept for a stand-alone carbon-negative agroforesty home that can restore farmland and habitat.
+2010: Developed the concept for a carbon-negative agroforesty home.

 2013: Purchased farmland.

-2016: Made early investments in water technologies and in smart contract technologies that can be used to automate project work, particularly equipment manufacturing co-ops and the housing developments.
+2016: Made early investments in technologies that would be needed in a climate changing world.
+In particular, water technologies and technologies that automate project work in equipment manufacturing co-ops and housing developments.

 2019: Initial design of the carbon-negative co-generation system.